Horseshoe Las Vegas: Performers and shows

 When it opened in 1973, the MGM Grand Hotel featured two large theatres: the Ziegfeld Room, with a capacity of 800 people; and the Celebrity Room, with capacity for 1,200.
 The Ziegfeld featured productions by famed Las Vegas choreographer Donn Arden, including Hallelujah Hollywood, which ran until 1980.
 The resort also hosted Arden's long-running theatrical show Jubilee!
 It premiered at the resort in 1981 and eventually closed in 2016, making it one of the longest-running shows in Las Vegas history.
 A motorcycle stunt show by Nitro Circus was to replace Jubilee!, although it was put on hold and ultimately never opened.

-Sergio Franchi was the first entertainer signed to star in the Celebrity Room (three-year contract starting February 1974).
+Dean Martin was the first entertainer to perform at the Grand, with Sergio Franchi as the first entertainer signed to star in the Celebrity Room (three-year contract starting February 1974).
 Franchi's frequent co-star was comedian Joan Rivers.
 The Celebrity Room also hosted such acts as the Carpenters and Barry Manilow.
 Other notable performers at the resort have included Lou Rawls, Sam Kinison, Andrew Dice Clay, Bob Dylan, Liza Minnelli, Taylor Hicks, and Dionne Warwick.
 Penn & Teller made their Las Vegas Strip debut at the Celebrity Room in 1993.

 The Celebrity Room was eventually demolished to connect Bally's with Paris.
 In 2003, there were plans to build a seven-story theater on an acre of land at Bally's east side.
 The theater was to host a new show starring Esther Williams, although both projects were scrapped.
 The Price Is Right Live! debuted at Bally's Jubilee Theater in April 2006.
 It was a scaled-down version of the television program.